JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_final_term_report_210370741/index.md

 @def title = "General Pipeline for Offline Reinforcement Learning Evaluation Report"
 @def description = """
     This is a technical report of the Summer OSPP project [Establish a General Pipeline for Offline Reinforcement Learning Evaluation](https://summer.iscas.ac.cn/#/org/prodetail/210370741?lang=en) used for final term evaluation.
-It provides an overview of the work done during mid-term and during final evaluation phases.
+It provides an overview of the work done during mid-term and the final evaluation phases.
+    """
 @def is_enable_toc = true
 @def has_code = true
 @def has_math = true